RafaelEstanislau/Sigma/ReadMe.md

 1. Create a `.env` file in the project's root and back end folder.
 2. Add the necessary environment variables to the `.env` file.
 Refer to example bellow:
 NODE_ENV = string

 PORT = your port

 JWT_SECRET = random

 MONGO_URI = your mongo atlas url connection

+There is also an example file on the root folder called `.env.example`

 ## Usage